rafaroca/assignment/otlp-log-viewer/README.md

 below.

 ## OTLP Logs HTTP Endpoint
-The OTLP logs HTTP endpoint is available at https://otlp-logs-endpoint.herokuapp.com/v1/logs.
-The endpoint returns a data structure compatible with
+The OTLP logs HTTP endpoint is available at https://take-home-assignment-otlp-logs-api.vercel.app/api/logs.
+The endpoint returns an OTLP logs data structure.

 ## Expected Capabilities
-Take this piece of OTLP logs JSON and render the logs in a list with columns Severity
+ - Retrieve the list of log records from the OTLP logs HTTP endpoint mentioned above (at runtime).
+ - Render the list of log records in a table with the following columns:
+   - Severity
-Time
+   - Time
-Body
+   - Body
-When clicking a log record, expand the row and show all attributes associated with the log record Render a histogram visualizing the distribution of log records
+ - When clicking a log record, expand the row and show all attributes associated with the log record.
+ - Render a histogram visualizing the distribution of log records.
-X-Axis: Time
+   - X-Axis: Time
-Y-Axis: Count
+   - Y-Axis: Count

-Technology Constraints
+## Technology Constraints
-Use React and Next.js with the app router.
+ - Use React and Next.js with the app router.
-Use any additional libraries you want and need.
+ - Use any additional libraries you want and need.

-Notes
+## Notes
 As this assignment is for the role of a Senior Product Engineer, we expect you to pay some attention to the experience and design of the solution.
 For example:
-Structure consistent with established solutions in the observability domain Consistent terminology usage
+ - Structure consistent with established solutions in the observability domain
+ - Consistent terminology usage
-Some styling/visuals
+ - Some styling/visuals

 ## References